microsoft/pxt/docs/language.md

 ## ~ hint

-Static Python is still in an experimental phase, so may be unavailable in your MakeCode editor.
+Support for Static Python may still be experimental for some MakeCode editors.
+If Python isn't shown as a language choice in the editor you're using, you can enable it by clicking the gear icon ⚙️, going to
-To enable an experiment, click the gear icon ⚙️, go to `About` , then click `Experiments`.
+`About` , then clicking `Experiments`.
-Experiments are released selectively, so if an experiment you want does not show yet, please be patient &emdash; it will be rolled to your editor soon!
+Experiments are released selectively, so if an experiment you want does not show yet, please be patient &emdash; it will be rolled out to your editor soon!

 ## ~